-Do NOT take Tamiflu if you are allergic to oseltamivir or any of the other ingredients of this medication.
+You should NOT take Tamiflu if you are allergic to oseltamivir or any of the other ingredients listed.
 Before taking Tamiflu, tell your doctor if:

-Before starting Tamiflu, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
-In particular, tell your doctor or pharmacist if you are taking any of the following:
+Before starting Tamiflu, tell your doctor or pharmacist if you are taking any other medicines, including those purchased over the counter without a prescription.
+Tell your doctor or pharmacist if you are taking any of the following:

-Before taking Tamiflu, tell your doctor or pharmacist if you are pregnant, think you might be pregnant or are planning on becoming pregnant.
+Before taking Tamiflu, tell your doctor or pharmacist if you are pregnant or planning a pregnancy.
 Your doctor will be able to decide if Tamiflu is right for you.

 Tamiflu has no effect on your ability to drive or operate heavy machinery.

-Tamiflu can be used in a preventative capacity in the event of a local outbreak of influenza, of if you have recently come into contact with someone who has the virus.
-When used for preventative purposes, Tamiflu is usually taken once daily for at least 10 days.
+Tamiflu can be used as a preventative during an influenza outbreak or if you have recently come into contact with someone who has the virus.
+When used for preventative purposes, Tamiflu is usually taken once daily for at least ten days.

-Tamiflu is not a steroid, it is an antiviral medication.
+Tamiflu is not a steroid, it is an antiviral medicine.

-Tamiflu is an antiviral medication used to treat the viral infection influenza.
-It cannot be used to treat non-viral infection or bacterial infections.
+Tamiflu is an antiviral medicine used to treat the viral infection influenza.
+It cannot be used to treat non-viral or bacterial infections.

 Tamiflu can be used at a lower dose to treat flu in children.
-Tamiflu can only be purchased from Dr Felix for use in adults over the age of 18.
+Tamiflu can only be purchased from Dr Felix for use in adults over the age of 18 years old.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers